-Stress is a normal and unavoidable part of life.
+Stress symptoms are a normal and unavoidable part of life.
 It is your body’s natural response (through a rapid combination of metabolic reactions) to demand or threat, typically referred to as your “fight or flight” response.
 Some people excel in stressful situations, gaining focus and energy, while others become quickly anxious or confused.

 In short bursts, stress can help you focus under pressure, heighten reflexes in emergencies, or motivate you to reach your potential.
 However, if you find yourself frequently agitated or overwhelmed, whether, through relationships or responsibilities, it’s time to identify your symptoms of stress and bring your nervous system back into balance.

 You can experience both positive and negative stress, so it’s not always detrimental to your health.
-By recognizing your symptoms of stress, you can implement practical steps to reduce the risk of developing chronic stress and its harmful effects.
+By recognising your symptoms of stress, you can implement practical steps to reduce the risk of developing chronic stress and its harmful effects.

-Identifying the Symptoms of Stress
+Identifying Symptoms of Stress

-The following four checklists detail emotional, physical, cognitive, and behavioral symptoms commonly experienced by people impacted by stress.
+The following four checklists detail emotional, physical, cognitive, and behavioural symptoms commonly experienced by people impacted by stress.
 Be mindful that symptoms can vary as people handle stress differently.
 Pre-existing medical conditions and environmental factors may also contribute to symptoms.
 Although not exhaustive, it is important to note that not all of these symptoms automatically indicate stress.
-That’s why it’s vital to be able to identify your signs, understand your triggers, and develop a personalized management strategy.
+That’s why it’s vital to be able to identify your signs, understand your triggers, and develop a personalised management strategy.

 - Depression, low self-esteem, sadness